Last updated on

 When you do, you’ll connect with people on a deeper level, and they’ll want to be around you more.

 Always being negative or low-energy is also a way of breaking rapport, but since it’s such a common reason for being ignored I want to bring it up specifically.

-It’s OK to be negative or low energy at times, but we don’t want to make it a habit!
+It’s OK to be negative or low energy at times, but don’t make it a habit.

 Here are some examples of having a negative attitude: